worldbank/metadata-editor/docs/managing_templates.md

 -	From the IHSN website
 -	From a project

+Note: saved as JSON files.
+Stored in ...

 ## Updating core templates

 If new data type, or new standard/schema for an existing data type:

 ## Deleting templates

+Click "delete".